 To refer a student to any of the Student Wellness Centre Services, simply provide them with information on how to access the service available on our webpage.
 If you have a specific concern about the student, you may want to phone and speak to the staff at the Student Wellness Centre

 Unless it is a clear emergency, respect the student's right to accept or refuse counselling.
 The student may require time to think about the issue.
 Try to keep an open line of communication with the student while maintaining boundaries .

 If a student discloses an incidence of sexual violence, the best thing you can do is believe the student and connect them with resources right away.

-During office hours , the first point of contact for students who have experienced sexual violence is the Sexual Violence Prevention and Peer Support Coordinator, Robyn Ocean at firstname.lastname@example.org.
+During office hours , the first point of contact for students who have experienced sexual violence is the Manager of Sexual Violence Response and Prevention at firstname.lastname@example.org.

 After hours, support is available through the Peterborough Regional Health Centre 's Emergency Department or the Kawartha Sexual Assault Centre's support line 705-741-0260.

 For more information visit the Sexual Violence Prevention & Response page.

 The Student Wellness Centre has an important legal and ethical responsibility to ensure client confidentiality .
 Once a referral is made, communication between the student and the Student Wellness Centre is normally kept confidential.
 Information can therefore not be shared without the student's written consent.

 For a crisis on campus during office hours:

 Durham Mental Health Services